Hektor-Byfors/news-app-backend/README.md

 # news-app-backend

+In this Node.js project following packages are installed:
+"express"
+"mongoose"
+"nodemon"
+"cors"
+"ejs"

 ### run `npm install` to install dependecies
 ### run `npm start` to run server locally with nodemon
 Server runs on localhost:3001 -------- Port will also be logged in console